Early Modern Studies

 History of Art

-Coursework History of Art students in the combined program take the same number of courses as those on the regular History of Art track.
-In years one and two, a student in the combined program will complete ten seminars in the History of Art, including the First Year Seminar (HSAR 500) and three seminars on early modern topics, as well as the Workshop in Early Modern Studies (EMST 700).
-Students will also participate in the Early Modern Studies Colloquium (EMST 800).
+Coursework History of art students in the combined program take the same number of courses as those on the regular history of art track.
+In years one and two, a student in the combined program completes ten seminars in the history of art, including HSAR 500, the First Year Seminar, and three seminars on early modern topics, as well as EMST 700/EMST 701, the Workshop in Early Modern Studies.
+Students also participate in EMST 800/EMST 801, the Early Modern Studies Colloquium.

 Second-Year Paper Requirement The qualifying paper is to be submitted for consideration according to the policies of the Department of the History of Art, typically in the second term of the second year.